 The AnalogMan Sunface has always been a favourite among boutique Fuzz Face enthusiasts.
 It is well built, sounds amazing and, relative to the cost of an original vintage example, quite a bargain.
 There have been many forum threads popping up on the topic of transistor choice (among other options) lately, and it’s only heating up.
 With the return of the Red Dot NKT’s availability, the choice has become harder than ever…

-We’ll take an in depth look at each transistor later.
-For now here is a quick reference chart with a few brief descriptions of each Germanium transistor and of their attributes, both bad and good.
-These have all been cross referenced with AnalogMike’s website, but more importantly, they have been thoroughly verified by actual use.
-In another post I will also list discrepancies, if any, from the AnalogMan descriptions, but for now here are some key observations.
+We will take an in depth look at each transistor later.
+For a quick reference here is a chart with a few brief descriptions of each and of their attributes, both bad and good.
+These have been cross referenced with AnalogMike’s website, but more importantly, they have been thoroughly verified by actual use.
+In another post I will also list discrepancies, if any, from the AnalogMan descriptions, but for now here is the list.
 The key here is to use this as a guide, and your ears as the judges in the actual evaluation.

 |Transistor:||Standard Japanese 2SB175 (Medium)||Standard Japanese 2SB171 (Low)||Red Dot NKT Newmarket